Rooster Teeth: Commercial and external partners

 On Halloween 2012, a partnership between Rooster Teeth and Blip was announced, with the premiere of their new 10-episode, reality game competition series sponsored by GEICO.
 The Gauntlet followed gamers from around the United States competing in contests of skills, concentration, agility and stamina, inspired by reality competitions Wipeout and The Voice.
 The first season was hosted by Ali Baker and Burnie Burns.
 Season two was hosted by Burns and Joel Heyman and began on September 7, 2013.

-Starting in 2014, Rooster Teeth employees Miles Luna and Kyle Taylor started playing video games and recording the gameplay and facial camera footage to create a show originally called Sponsor Play and it was featured as part of the Sponsor Cut portion of the RT website, an incentive to become a sponsor for their production.
+Starting in 2014, Rooster Teeth employees Miles Luna and Kyle Taylor started playing video games and recording the gameplay and facial camera footage to create a show originally called Sponsor Play.
+The show was featured as part of the Sponsor Cut portion of the RT website as an incentive to become a sponsor for their production.
 This series was renamed to Backwardz Compatible in November 2016 along with the change of sponsorship format.
-The whole series features gameplay of Fatal Frame, Resident Evil 7, Sonic Adventure 2, Alien: Isolation, Dark Souls III, and a few other titles.
+The series included gameplay of the original Fatal Frame, Resident Evil 7, Sonic Adventure 2, Alien: Isolation, Dark Souls III, and others.

 On September 27, 2015, a sketch comedy show RT-ES, or Rooster Teeth Entertainment System, premiered for Rooster Teeth First members on roosterteeth.com.
-The show is produced in Los Angeles, California and is hosted and created by Colton Dunn.
-The show consists of Dunn giving interviews, talking about relevant topics, and showing many sketches throughout: it features comedy, music, and games.
+The show was produced in Los Angeles, California and was hosted and created by Colton Dunn.
+The show consisted of Dunn giving interviews, talking about relevant topics, and showing many sketches throughout.
+It featured comedy, music, and games.

-In a Sponsor-Only video, Burnie Burns stated that RT-ES would be put on hiatus.
+In a Sponsor-Only video, Burnie Burns said that RT-ES would be put on hiatus.
 Burns began by saying "occasionally we make some missteps," referring to RT-ES.
-He elaborated by saying Rooster Teeth would be looking at all the audience feedback and apply it to the show in the future.
+He elaborated by saying Rooster Teeth would review audience feedback and apply it to the show in the future.